 Ok.
 I’m gonna go out on a limb here and risk alienating the rabid female fanbase this blog has developed over the course of the last few months.
 Basically, since inception.
-Johnny Depp is not only one of the most overrated actors of our generation (yes, Sweeney Todd does not classify as a film!), he also has a horrible dress sense.
+Johnny Depp is not only one of the most overrated actors of our generation (no, Sweeney Todd does not classify as a film!), he also has a horrible dress sense.
 While he may have looked somewhat respectable in this article’s title namesake, take one look at him in Alice in Wonderland and you’d run for Neverland.
 And no, don’t even try and blame it on the costume designers on set!

 I’ve emphasized it in an earlier article, matching tie colors and patterns, and I will hammer home the point here again.
 Color coordination is vital.
 Not everyone here is going to opt for off the rack purchases.
 And that’s fine.
 Wear a bespoke outfit, with horrible color coordination, and you may as well stay at home waiting for the Red Sox to win another World Series. i.e, an eternity!
-Buy off the rack, and. while the fit may not be perfect, coordinate your colors well, and your good to go!
+Buy off the rack, and while the fit may not be perfect, coordinate your colors well, and your good to go!

 So what color codes should we pay attention to when dressing up, or dressing down, for that matter?

 When we dress, we want to produce a sense of harmony.
-This ensures that our color scheme is pleasing to the eye, and is not chaotic.
+This ensures that our color scheme is pleasing to the eye, and is not too chaotic.
 If, on the other hand, we try and do too much with mixing and matching of colors, we may end up with a final look that is overload on the visual senses.
 Case in point:

 When dressing up, or down, there are both core colors and accent colors involved:

 Core Color is the dominant color in a color scheme.
-It’s the color of a principal item in your attire, such as a suit or a sweater
+It’s the color of a principal item in your attire, such as a suit or a sweater.

 Accent colors are secondary colors and sometimes tertiary colors used in a color scheme.
 Accent colors may be complimentary, triad, analogous or neutral.

 Analogous color schemes work well if you want to go for something a little bolder than a monochromatic look but not contrast too heavily.
-A Brown (neutral color) suit with a lilac shirt and a purple tie could work in this case.
+A brown (neutral color) suit with a lilac shirt and a purple tie could work in this case.

 Split complimentary allows you to contrast without such a bold statement.
 So instead of pairing blue with orange, you could pair a blue shirt with a yellow-orange or red-orange tie.